-The office hosts Conversation Dinners, Social Justice Dialogues, and plans the annual All College Day in February, which brings students, faculty, administrators, and staff together for a day of discussions and dialogues.
+The office hosts Conversation Dinners, Intergroup and Social Justice Dialogues, and plans the annual All College Day in February, which brings students, faculty, administrators, and staff together for a day of discussions and dialogues.
 We also assist students, groups, and other offices in creating opportunities for participants from different backgrounds and perspectives to engage in dialogue.
 In addition, the Campus Life division (located in Main, N-163) oversees the following campus resource offices which focus on particular communities and underrepresented groups while also supporting all students:

 The Office of International Services offers a full range of resources for international students and scholars, including advice and assistance in visa, immigration, tax, employment, cultural and general matters.
 The office, located in Main S-185, seeks to support internationals in adjusting to and embracing a new culture and also to involve and engage all members of the campus community in events, workshops, and other opportunities to share the wealth of global perspectives and experiences our campus enjoys.

 The LGBTQ Center, located in College Center 213, is a place for lesbian, gay, bisexual, transgender, queer, questioning, and ally students to relax, socialize and learn.
 The center hosts discussions, lectures, social events; provides meeting space for various student organizations; and has a robust library of LGBTQ-related books.

 The Women’s Center, located in College Center 235, offers a lounge space and programming on various components of gender equity, women’s leadership, empowerment, and health.
 The Women’s Center Student Advisory Board—which consists of 8 to 10 female-identified student leaders—acts as a think tank to the center, helping to devise new programs and initiatives.